Software Use & Access

 Spatial Data

-Please contact Kala'i (lellis@smith.edu) to be added to the GIS users group.
+Please contact Heather (hrosenfeld@smith.edu) to be added to the GIS users group.
 To connect to Q:/ and J:/:

 - On a PC: File Explorer >> This PC >> Map Network Drive.
 Enter \\bass-nas\gis\gisdata for Q:/ and \\bass-nas\gis\gishome\username for J:/

 You can reference our finding spatial data workshop when searching for spatial data in general.
 Good authoritative sources to get started are: Esri’s Living Atlas for the World, MassGIS for Massachusetts, and the SAL’s Open Data Portal for Smith.
-You can consult with Kala'i (lellis@smith.edu) or Jon (jcaris@smith.edu) for help as well
+You can consult with Heather (hrosenfeld@smith.edu), Kala'i (lellis@smith.edu), or the SAL Associates for help as well.

-Please fill out this metadata form and contact Kala'i (lellis@smith.edu) for help preparing your data
+Please fill out this metadata form and contact Heather (hrosenfeld@smith.edu) for help preparing your data

 Learning Resources

 The SAL is accessible during the Clark Science Center hours – Monday-Friday 7am-6pm, and any Smith student, staff, or faculty with a valid OneCard has card access Monday-Friday 6pm-11pm and weekends 8am-10pm.
 The Lab is available for use whenever there isn’t a class (please check our calendar).
-Jon and Kala'i have regular office hours and by appointment
+Heather, Kala'i, and student associates have regular drop-in help hours and are also available by appointment.

-You can cross-register within the Five Colleges, which offers equivalent and advanced spatial analysis courses.
-These are the fall 2020 courses as examples:
+You can also cross-register within the Five Colleges, which offers equivalent and advanced spatial analysis courses.

 Check out the learning resources page.